Azure/azure-powershell/CONTRIBUTING.md

 If splitting up the pull request is not an option, we recommend **creating individual commits for different parts of the pull request, which can be reviewed individually on GitHub**.

-For more information on cleaning up the commits in a pull request, such as how to rebase, squash, and cherry-pick, click [here](../documentation/cleaning-up-commits.md).
+For more information on cleaning up the commits in a pull request, such as how to rebase, squash, and cherry-pick, click [here](./documentation/cleaning-up-commits.md).

-### General
+#### General guidelines

 The following guidelines must be followed in **EVERY** pull request that is opened.